multi-vit/head-first-java/README.md

   Canine* and *Wolf is an Animal*
 - If you find yourself thinking **HAS-A** is a more appropriate way to describe the relationship between things, then thing on the right side should be an instance variable in the thing on the left. e.g. Tub and Bathroom *are* related, but not through inheritance, as neither one passes the **IS-A** test for the other.
-However a Bathroom **HAS-A** Tub, so should instantiate a Tub as a variable
+However, a Bathroom **HAS-A** Tub, so should instantiate a Tub as a variable
-- **DO** use inheritance when one class *is a* more specific type of a superclass.
+- **DO** use inheritance when one class *IS-A* more specific type of superclass.
 Example: Willow is a more specific type of Tree, so Willow *extends* Tree makes sense
 - **DO** consider inheritance when you have behaviour that should be shared among multiple classes of the same general type.
 Example: Square, Circle and Triangle all need to rotate and play sound, so putting that functionality in a